 Ottawa researcher Lynn Armstrong receives a research grant for Beautifying the Capital: The life work of Alexander Stuart, Superintendent of the Ottawa Improvement Commission and Federal District Commission 1905-1945.
 This work is planned to contribute to creation of a future Heritage Ottawa lecture and walking tour.

-The Gordon Cullingham Research and Publication Grant was established by Heritage Ottawa in 2008 in honor of the late Gordon Cullingham, journalist, broadcaster, editor and heritage activist.
+The Gordon Cullingham Research and Publication Fund was established by Heritage Ottawa in 2008 in honour of the late Gordon Cullingham, journalist, broadcaster, editor and heritage activist.
 The award is presented annually to encourage research on Ottawa's built heritage.
 This year's winning projects were selected from among eight applicants who applied for the 2016 grant.

 Also on hand for the presentation were Janet Irwin, wife of the late Gordon Cullingham, and current Heritage Ottawa President David Jeanes.
 Past-President Leslie Maitland, former President David Flemming and Board members Linda Hoad and Hunter McGill were also on hand at the Heritage Ottawa booth, speaking with members of the public.Heritage Ottawa is pleased to support these projects that will serve to broaden our appreciation of Ottawa's architectural history.
 Congratulations to this year's grant recipients!